 |Withdrawals||Free of charge for the first withdrawal in calendar month||Free of charge|

 Top findings from the Interactive Brokers vs. Robinhood review:

-- Interactive Brokers is the most reliable online broker in 2021 for beginner and professional traders based outside of the United States.
+- Interactive Brokers is the most reliable online broker for beginner and professional traders based outside of the United States.